 Q: What is the Senior Independent Practicum?

-A: The Senior Independent Practicum, completed in the last 5 weeks of class (200 hours), provides an opportunity for students to narrow their focus, shadowing a nurse in an area of specialization and at a hospital of their choice.
+A: The Senior Independent Practicum, part of NURS 495, provides an opportunity for students to narrow their focus, shadowing a nurse for 200 hours in an area of specialization at a hospital with which Hartwick has an affiliation agreement.
 This very hand-on experience prepares nursing students for the realities of nursing practice —and many return from their practicum with job offers.

 Q: How many hours of clinical experience will program graduates have completed?